 SPC-Flakes are a variety of oatmeal, rolled oats, advocated for Meniere's disease.
 The idea that oatmeal might improve Meniere's is of course, implausible, and logically one would be wondering if this was a statistical problem as plagues most studies of Meniere's (e.g. Torok, 1977; Ruckenstein et al, 2001).
 There have been a whole series of underpowered (i.e. too few patients) studies of this oatmeal product.
 This commercial product was initially based on a study done in 1998 at a Swedish Hospital, which is not accessible through Pubmed.
 Hanner et al (2010), another Swedish group, studied 51 patients, and reported decreased vertigo in about half.
 Hanner and associates have published 3 positive studies regarding this product.
 Leong et al (2013) in 39 patients, suggested that more than half of patients reported subjective improvement.
 A more recent tiny study based in Denmark of 32 patients suggested that it was a placebo.
 (Ingvardsen and Klokker, 2015).
 These studies are small and as they deal with an expensive commercial product, bias could be a problem.

 At this writing, early 2016, it appears to us that the jury is still out on oatmeal treatment for Meniere's.
 Our guess is that it is a placebo given that the studies are underpowered.
-Meniere's is not uncommon -- in the author's practice, we have more than 500 patients in our database.
+Meniere's is not uncommon -- in the author's practice, as of 2018, we have more than 1026 patients in our database.
 One would think that a larger study would not be so difficult.
 At some point, a Cochrane review process might be in order.